snotskie/ttrpg/site/src/playing.md

 If multiple characters are Defenders together in a Contest, or are performing a coordinated Check, then they each perform their respective rolls, and if at least half would succeed the Check or win the Contest, then the group as a whole succeeds or wins.

-In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest.
+In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest and are treated as a single character for the sake of the rules, sharing benefits and risks.

 !!! warning "Rules Note: Group Defenders"
     A character cannot force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.